 Good news is we know there’ll be new villains and mutants so it won’t only rely on nostalgia or comedy but also on some action that the Ninja Turtles are known for.
 We should also remember that we had some TMNT shorts that were made and shown at San Diego Comic Con 2016.
 I think this is sort of the tone they want to go for as they’re comedy focused yet they still have action.
 While I don’t think they’re the pilots of Rise of the TMNT; I do think they were testing the waters with them and that the new show will follow a format similar to them.
 It wouldn’t surprise me if they’re 12 minute episodes.

-We may not get much more information until after the Nick CG show finishes in 2017 but we know that we can look forward to 26 episodes in the fall of 2018.
-The images posted here are from Andy Suriano who is involved in the show and has been for a while and made some previous pitches, thanks Powder, and from some shorts released during SDCC 2016.
+We may not get much more information until after the Nick CG show finishes in 2017 but we know that we can look forward to 26 episodes in the fall of 2018 until then why not re-watch the original show.
+The images posted here are from Andy Suriano who is involved in the show and has been for a while and made some previous pitches, thanks Powder! and also from some shorts released during SDCC 2016.

 Make sure to also check out the Summer 2017 shorts that may also give us a hint on what to expect from Rise of the TMNT or just click here for our other TMNT articles.
 If you enjoyed the article or have any thoughts let me know by commenting below or by tweeting at me.
 You can also share the article or hit me up an email with your thoughts, it’s nice to hear from other fans.